pasqal-io/qermod/docs/index.md

 # `Qermod`

 Running programs on NISQ devices often leads to partially useful results due to the presence of noise.
-In order to perform realistic simulations, a number of noise models are defined in `Qermod` (for digital operations, analog operations and simulated readout errors) are supported in `Qadence` through their implementation in backends and corresponding error mitigation techniques whenever possible.
+In order to perform realistic simulations, a number of noise models are defined in `Qermod` (for digital or analog operations and simulated readout errors) are supported in `Qadence` through their implementation in backends and corresponding error mitigation techniques whenever possible.

 # NoiseHandler